lifeisstillgood/softwaremind/docs/newbook/ai_journalism.rst

   AI can learn to balance a ball on a stick.
-But if we have unclear information about where the ball is, how the stick is moving etc, it will perform at least as badly as
+But if we have unclear information about where the ball is, how the stick is moving etc, it will perform at least as badly as an actual human manager.

   The perception feedback must be good for any model to be transferrable.
   If it is bad then how do we behave - the same way most managers behave -